-Similarly, you need to have strong PPC campaigns in place to market and promote your products and sell online.
+Similarly, you need strong PPC campaigns to market and promote your products and sell online.
 The important thing here is to understand the difference between SEO and PPC.
-SEO is done to enhance your organic/natural search rankings, and PPC is the paid campaign that you run online to attract visitors.
-You need to keep the right balance between SEO and PPC marketing techniques to drive relevant traffic to your website.
+SEO enhances your organic/natural search rankings, and PPC is the paid campaign you run online to attract visitors.
+You must keep the right balance between SEO and PPC marketing techniques to drive relevant traffic to your website.

 Social Media Integration

-Remember, customers use social media to a great extent for online shopping as well as to talk about products and brands.
-They write product reviews on various social channels about their shopping experience, recommend products to their contacts, and also add items to their shopping cart based on recommendations made by their social contacts.
+Remember, customers use social media greatly for online shopping and to talk about products and brands.
+They write product reviews on various social channels about their shopping experience, recommend products to their contacts, and add items to their shopping cart based on recommendations made by their social contacts.
 Therefore, social media tools on your website will make it easier for your customers to talk about your products and services on social channels.

 9. eCommerce Development Partner

-Whether you choose a eCommerce solution or an open-source one, you’ll need a development partner to implement the ideal eCommerce software and solution.
+Whether you choose an eCommerce solution or an open-source one, you’ll need a development partner to implement the ideal eCommerce software and solution.
 Choosing the right eCommerce solution provider can be a highly taxing job.
-Therefore, you need to consider the following factors to make the right choice:
+Therefore, you need to consider the following factors to make the right choice –

-- How many implementations the solution provider has done on the eCommerce solution you have chosen?
+- How many implementations have the solution provider done on the eCommerce solution you chose?

 - Has the solution provider implemented the solution in your industry?

-- Do they follow industry best processes and methodologies?
+- Do they follow the industry’s best processes and methodologies?